AGNicholson/planets/README.md

 * Question 3

 ---
-Contact us for suggestions on how you can help!
+Contact us for suggestions on how you can help! @AGNicholson
 ---